-What cities and states are doing about guns since the Parkland shooting
+Rhode Island, Connecticut latest states to take action against bump stocks

 Officials in Deerfield, Illinois, passed an ordinance that not only bans assault weapons, but will penalize residents who don't forfeit or secure weapons that fall under the ban by June 13.

 They could be charged from $200 to $1,000 a day as a penalty, according to the new rule in the Chicago suburb that passed April 2.
 The ordinance makes specific reference to recent mass shootings in Parkland, Florida; Las Vegas; and Sutherland Springs, Texas.
-And it passed with the aim of increasing "public's sense of safety."
+And it passed with the aim of increasing the "public's sense of safety."

-But gun advocates call the measure "draconian" and groups have filed lawsuit against it.
+But gun advocates call the measure "draconian" and groups have filed a lawsuit against it.

 Florida

-Florida Gov. Rick Scott signed a bill named after Marjory Stoneman Douglas High in March that tightens gun control in several ways but also includes a controversial provision that would allow some teachers to be armed.
+Florida Gov. Rick Scott signed a bill named after Marjory Stoneman Douglas High School in March that tightens gun control in several ways and also includes a provision that would allow some teachers to be armed.
 It raised the minimum age to purchase a firearm to 21, required a three-day waiting period for firearm purchases and banned the sale or possession of bump fire stocks.

 The new law also allows law enforcement officers to ask the court to temporarily prohibit someone from possessing or buying firearms.